jr-leary7/scLANE/README.md

 # Conclusions & best practices

-In general, starting with the GLM backend is probably your best bet unless you have a strong prior belief that expression trends will differ significantly between subjects.
-If that is the case, you should use the GEE backend if you’re interested in population-level estimates, but are worried about wrongly predicting differential expression when differences in expression are actually caused by inter-subject variation.
-If you’re interested in generating subject-specific estimates then the GLMM backend should be used; take care when interpreting the fixed vs. random effects though, and consult a biostatistician if necessary.
+In general, starting with the GLM mode is probably your best bet unless you have a strong prior belief that expression trends will differ significantly between subjects.
+If that is the case, you should use the GEE mode if you’re interested in population-level estimates, but are worried about wrongly predicting differential expression when differences in expression are actually caused by inter-subject variation.
+If you’re interested in generating subject-specific estimates then the GLMM mode should be used; take care when interpreting the fixed vs. random effects though, and consult a biostatistician if necessary.

-If you have a large dataset (10,000+ cells), you should start with the GLM backend, since standard error estimates don’t differ much between modeling methods given high enough *n*.
+If you have a large dataset (10,000+ cells), you should start with the GLM mode, since standard error estimates don’t differ much between modeling methods given high enough *n*.
 In addition, running the tests on an HPC cluster with 4+ CPUs and 64+ GB of RAM will help your computations to complete swiftly.
 Datasets with smaller numbers of cells